TaherBabuji/to-do-list/README.md

 # To-Do List Application

-This is a simple To-Do List API built with Node.js, Express.js, and MongoDB.
+This is a To-Do List API built with Node.js, Express.js, and MongoDB.
 It allows users to manage their tasks by providing features such as creating, updating, deleting, and retrieving tasks.

 ## Features
 - Create a new task